 - Enter and exit the assembly quickly and quietly.

 The explanations, clarifications and discussions that take place in the classroom are invaluable components of the school learning experience.
 A natural consequence of absence from the classroom is reduced academic performance.
 Utah’s Compulsory Education Law states that all school age children must be in attendance at school unless there is a valid and legitimate excuse.
 Please call the school in the morning if your child will not be in attendance that day.
 Students who miss five or more days of school will be sent a letter regarding the absences.
-Children need to arrive at school on time.
-Seven tardies equate to one absence according to Compulsory Education guidelines.
+Children must arrive at school on time.
 Checking students out of school and visiting them during the school day should be limited to exceptional situations.

 Students may ride bicycles and scooters to school; however, students and parents must assume any risk if they are brought to school.
 The school will not be responsible for lost or stolen items.
 A bicycle rack is located on the east side of the school.
 Students should lock their bicycles and scooters on this rack.
 The bicycle or scooter owner must provide a lock.
 Students must walk their bikes and scooters once they enter the campus.
 Students should wear protective helmets.
 Students who do not follow these rules may have their bicycle or scooter taken away and may lose the privilege of bringing them to school.
 If this happens, a parent will need to retrieve the item from the school.
 Skateboards, rollerblades, heelies and grinding are not allowed at school.

 - Everyone is expected to treat others as they want to be treated, using kind words and good manners.

 - Students are to use their grade level doors when entering or leaving school.

 - Students may not leave the campus during school hours without permission.